Coffeehouse: History

-Islamic world
+Ottoman Empire

-The first coffeehouses in the Islamic world, qahveh khaneh (Persian for coffee house), appeared in Damascus.
-These Ottoman coffeehouses also appeared in Mecca, in the Arabian Peninsula in the 15th century, then spread to the Ottoman Empire's capital of Istanbul in the 16th century.
+The first coffeehouses appeared in Damascus.
+These Ottoman coffeehouses have also appeared in Mecca, in the Arabian Peninsula in the 15th century, then spread to the Ottoman Empire's capital of Istanbul in the 16th century and in Baghdad.
 Coffeehouses became popular meeting places where people gathered to drink coffee, have conversations, play board games such as chess and backgammon, listen to stories and music, and discuss news and politics.
 They became known as "schools of wisdom" for the type of clientele they attracted, and their free and frank discourse.

 Coffeehouses in Mecca became a concern of imams who viewed them as places for political gatherings and drinking, leading to bans between 1512 and 1524.
-However, these bans could not be maintained, due to coffee becoming ingrained in daily ritual and culture across the Islamic world.
-The Ottoman chronicler İbrahim Peçevi reports in his writings (1642–49) about the opening of the first coffeehouse in Istanbul:
+However, these bans could not be maintained, due to coffee becoming ingrained in daily ritual and culture among Arabs and neighboring peoples.
+The Ottoman chronicler İbrahim Peçevi reports in his writings (1642–49) about the opening of the first coffeehouse (kiva han) in Istanbul:

-Various legends involving the introduction of coffee to Istanbul at a "Kiva Han" in the late 15th century circulate in culinary tradition, but with no documentation.
+Persia

-The 17th century French traveler and writer Jean Chardin gave a lively description of the Persian coffeehouse scene:
+The 17th-century French traveler and writer Jean Chardin gave a lively description of the Persian coffeehouse (qahveh khaneh in Persian) scene:

 Europe

 In the 17th century, coffee appeared for the first time in Europe outside the Ottoman Empire, and coffeehouses were established, soon becoming increasingly popular.
-The first coffeehouse is said to have appeared in 1632 in Livorno, founded by a Jewish merchant, or later in 1640, in Venice.
+The first coffeehouse is said to have appeared in 1632 in Livorno, Italy founded by a Jewish merchant, or later in 1640, in Venice.
 In the 19th and 20th centuries in Europe, coffeehouses were very often meeting points for writers and artists.